elmicro/fhem_netio_4x_pm/README.md

 ### Installation

-For the following instructions we assume that FHEM is properly installed on a Raspberry Pi as descibed at https://wiki.fhem.de/wiki/Raspberry_Pi
+For the following instructions it is assumed that FHEM is properly installed on a Raspberry Pi as descibed at https://wiki.fhem.de/wiki/Raspberry_Pi.
+Example file paths may differ for other environments.

 Begin with copying `24_NETIO_4x.pm` from this repository to `/opt/fhem/FHEM` without renaming the file:
 `sudo cp ./24_NETIO_4x.pm /opt/fhem/FHEM`